marian-stanciulica/Foodybite/README.md

 ### UI

 The following diagram is the tree-like representation of all the screens in the app.
-Since I wanted the views to be completely decoupled from one another to increase their reusability, I chose to move the responsibility of creating subviews on layer above, meaning the composition root.
+Since I wanted the views to be completely decoupled from one another to increase their reusability, I decided to move the responsibility of creating subviews on layer above, meaning the composition root.
 Additionally, I decoupled all views from the navigation logic by using closures to trigger transitions between them (More details in the [Main](#main) section).

 The best example is the `HomeView` which is defined as a generic view which needs:
 - one closure to signal that the app should navigate to the restaurant details screen (the view being completely agnostic how the navigation is done)